rckwzrd/rckwzrd.github.io/_posts/2022-11-14-the-lego-themes-table.md

 The themes table has been provisioned to accept a `theme_id` integer as a primary key and a `theme_name` as a non-null text object.
 These are the two pieces of data that will be collected from the Rebrickable API and dropped into this table for permanent retention.

-Following the procedure below only a minimal amount of new code is required to set up the bulk load:
+The procedure below only requires a minimal amount of new code to execute and verify the bulk load:

 1. Define a bulk load python function and SQL statement
 2. Request theme data and format for insertion